 Porter Road vs. Blue Apron: While Porter Road's meats are of high quality, the company doesn't provide the same level of convenience as Blue Apron.
 The latter sources top-quality meat and produce and formulates meal kits catering to the needs of many dieters, including vegetarians and pescatarians.
 Blue Apron also allows you to personalize certain dishes.
 Lastly, the meal kit service offers a selection of wines at lower prices compared to those in stores.

-Porter Road vs. Snake River Farms: Porter Road has a wide selection of cuts, but it doesn't have beef wagyu, which is where Snake River Farms excels.
+Porter Road vs. Snake River Farms: Porter Road has a wide selection of cuts.
+But unlike Porter Road, Snake River Farms has first-class beef wagyu, (but it doesn't have beef wagyu, which is where Snake River Farms excels.)
 While you’ll find the latter offering beef and pork products, it seems to lack chicken meat.
 Both services source ingredients from farms with sustainable farming practices, but I found that Porter Road's prices are generally lower than those of Snake River Farms.

 You'll love Porter Road if you're a fan of high-quality, sustainably-raised meat.
 The service has many beef and pork cuts and a decent selection of chicken products.
 And besides expert cooks, it suits beginners, who can find prep recommendations and suggested methods accompanying each product.